pranavtaysheti/resume/README.md

 ## License

-Except awesome-cv.cls, .yamllink.yaml, Makefile that I stole from upstream any other file is not licensed for any use.
+Except `awesome-cv.cls`, `.yamllink.yaml`, `Makefile` any other files are not permitted for any use.
+Do not use my personal information to make your own resume.

 LaTeX Project Public License v1.3c